 Let’s begin by clarifying a common misconception that hot desking (unassigned seats in an open office space) is coworking.
-Coworking today refers to a range of flex office arrangements – most commonly a private office space, in other words, a furnished office with additional shared facilities – from kitchens and lounges to book meeting rooms, podcast studios and gyms, to name just a few.
+Coworking today refers to a range of flex office arrangements – most commonly a private office space such as our private offices in London, in other words, a furnished office with additional shared facilities – from kitchens and lounges to book meeting rooms, podcast studios and gyms, to name just a few.
 So straight up – it’s not the noisy, open plan seating arrangement you might be imagining, but a variety of flexible work scenarios.
 This means that most companies can pick and choose the right arrangement for their workers.
 However, whichever coworking set-up you choose, there is always a strong sense of community.

 For example, at Mindspace our members often meet over coffee in the kitchen or mingle during one of our rooftop happy hours.
-Our lounge areas are always buzzing throughout the day and our on-site gym is a place where you might meet people you never normally come across day to day.
+Our lounge areas are always buzzing throughout the day and our on-site gym at the office space in Williamsburg is a place where you might meet people you never normally come across day to day.
 Either planned or spontaneous, these human encounters form the foundation of a community that underpins the very success of coworking.
 Sharing news, discussing different perspectives and brainstorming with other people boosts motivation and morale, two factors that help increase workplace productivity.

-However in addition to sharing facilities, many coworking offices also include open plan seating to accommodate remote workers, freelancers and part-time workers.
+However in addition to sharing facilities, many coworking offices, such as our Wynwood coworking space, also include open plan seating to accommodate remote workers, freelancers and part-time workers.
 With so many opportunities to socialize and inviting open plan seating areas, the office chit chat and lure of having fun can be distracting, especially if you’re working to a tight deadline.

 So how can you create balance and find focus to help you be your most productive self in a coworking environment?